MileHacker Logo

 • Visit Pompeii with an engaging, child-friendly guide.

-• Choose accommodation with a pool for a fun and contained play area.
+• Choose accommodation having a swimming pool for a fun and contained play area.

 • Keep walks manageable; strollers are impractical due to stairs.